 Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
-This course may be offered online or mix-mode format.
+This course may also be delivered in an online and mixed-mode format.

-COURSE PREREQUISITES
+COURSE PREREQUISITES/CO-REQUISITES